Tablescript/tablescript.github.io/_posts/2018-08-04-ere-we-go-ere-we-go.md

 Until then, enjoy!

 Please report [bugs and feature requests](https://github.com/Tablescript/tablescript.js/issues)!
 Please [join the Slack](https://tablescript.slack.com)!
-Please let us know any way you can if you're using Tablescript.js.
+Please let me know any way you can if you're using Tablescript.js.

 Cheers.